Scattering of spherically symmetric d-dimensional alpha'-corrected black holes in string theory: Introduction and summary

 The first work to discuss the effects of leading $\a$ corrections quadratic in the Riemann tensor in the absorption cross section of spherically symmetric black holes for generic $d$ dimensions was article \cite{Moura:2006pz}, but just dealing with a particular black hole solution.
 In this article we wish to perform such study for any $d$ dimensional asymptotically flat spherically symmetric black hole with such corrections.
 We leave the asymptotically de Sitter/Anti de Sitter cases for a future work.

 The article is organized as follows.
-In section 2 we present the $\a$--corrected action and field equations we are about to address and their generic spherically symmetric solution.
-In section 3 we solve the master equation in different regions of spacetime, using different approximations: close to the horizon, at asymptotic infinity and in the intermediate region.
-We present solutions, in closed form, of the master equation for these three regions.
-After matching these three different solutions, we are able to obtain a general formula for the $\a$--corrected low frequency absorption cross section.
-All we have been describing is performed for a generic spherically symmetric metric; in section 5, we apply our result to known metrics with $\a$ corrections.
-We also compute the $\a$--corrected entropy, to be compared to the cross section.
+In section 2 we present the generic $\a$--corrected black hole solutions in the background of which we consider a test scalar field.
+We also discuss the field equation to this scalar field.
+In section 3 we solve this field equation in different regions of spacetime, using different approximations: close to the horizon, at asymptotic infinity and in the intermediate region.
+We present solutions, in closed form, for these three regions.
+After matching these three different solutions, we are able to obtain a general formula for the $\a$--corrected low frequency absorption cross section of the test scalar fields by the black hole.
+All we have been describing is performed for a generic metric; in section 4, we apply our result to three different known black holes with $\a$ corrections.
+In section \ref{entropia} we compute the $\a$--corrected entropy of these three black hole solutions, which we compare to the cross sections obtained in section 4.
+All these results are obtained in a specific scheme (concerning the metric) and based on assumptions about the coordinate system; in section \ref{ecspv}, we obtain expressions for the entropy and cross section which are covariant and independent of metric redefinitions.
 We end by discussing our results.